 Bronze.
 Silver.
 Gold.
 These represent the highest honors a Girl Scout can earn.

-All three awards give you the chance to do big things while working on an issue you care about.
-Whether you want to plant a community garden at your school and inspire others to eat healthily for your Bronze, advocate for animal rights for your Silver, or build a career network that encourages girls to become scientists and engineers for your Gold, you’ll inspire others (and yourself).
+All three awards give you the chance to do big things while supporting an issue you care about.
+You might plant a community garden at your school or inspire others to eat healthy foods for your Bronze, advocate for animal rights for your Silver, or build a career network that encourages girls to become scientists and engineers for your Gold.
+Whatever you choose, you’ll inspire others (and yourself).

-Want to see what others have done to earn their award?
-For inspiration, check out examples of Bronze, Silver, and Gold Award projects via Girl Scouts of the USA’s Map It: Girls Changing the World.
+Want to see what Bronze, Silver, and Gold Award Girl Scouts have done to earn these important recognitions?
+For inspiration, check out examples via Girl Scouts of the USA’s Map It: Girls Changing the World.

 Join us for the Bronze / Silver / Gold Award Training.